 Q 2.
 Write the characteristics of Project method.
 What are its advantages and limitations?

 Ans.
-Project method is based on the view that experiences lead to learning.
-Hence, learners need to explore their environment, manipulate objects in their environment, and thus, learn from direct experiences instead of hearing someone else’s experiences in some other environment, narrated by teachers.
-Thus, learning through this method is relevant and meaningful; and based on interests and abilities of learners.
-Projects may be assigned to individuals or to groups.
-Following are the various characteristics of project method:
+The project method is based on the idea that experience leads to learning.
+Therefore, learners need to explore their environment, use objects in their environment, and thus, instead of listening to someone else’s experience in any other environment as described by the teachers, they have to learn from direct experiences.
+Thus, learning through this method is relevant and meaningful; And on the basis of the interests and abilities of the learners.
+Projects can be assigned to individuals or groups.
+The various features of the project method are as follows:

-Following are the limitations of the project method:
+The limitations of the project method are:

 (2) It is difficult for an average teacher to plan a project and ensure the participation of all students in it.